ojarsbuddy/bbo/bbo directing messages.md

 Consider silencing sound effects: "Account" tab on the left --> "Settings" tab above --> "Sound effects on" switch --> flip to the left.

-Consider setting automatic play for singletons: "Account" tab on the left or below --> "Settings" tab above --> "Autoplay singletons" switch --> flip to the right.
+Consider setting automatic play for singletons: "Account" tab on the left or --> "Settings" tab above --> "Autoplay singletons" switch --> flip to the right.

 Consider confirming bids and cards: "Account" tab on the left or below --> "Settings" tab above --> "Confirm bids" switch --> flip to the right and/or "Confirm cards" switch --> flip to the right.